Legplane/SkyCheck2/SETUP_GUIDE.md

 5. Overall risk = `max(weather, traffic, flood)` across both endpoints

 This means a route from elevated Olongapo to flood-prone Pampanga lowlands correctly shows HIGH flood risk even if the start point is safe.

+### Combined risk message examples

+The app does not use only one generic message per risk level.
+It explains the cause of the risk:

+- High weather/heat + medium traffic + low flood:
+  `High weather/heat risk with moderate traffic - consider delaying travel and prepare for harsh conditions`
+- Low weather + high traffic + low flood:
+  `High traffic risk - expect major delays and leave earlier`
+- Medium weather + medium traffic + low flood:
+  `Moderate weather/heat and traffic risk - bring protection and allow extra travel time`
+- High flood with any secondary risk: the message prioritizes avoiding low-lying routes.

 ### Flood thresholds (calibrated for Central Luzon)